esheldon/fitsio/README.md

     dtype('object')

-# you can grab a FITSHDU object to simplify notation
+# you can grab a FITS HDU object to simplify notation
 >>> hdu1 = fits[1]
 >>> data = hdu1['x','y'][35:50]